timacdonald/cached-valuestore/readme.md

 CachedValuestore::clearCache();
 ```

-## Contributing

-Please feel free to suggest new ideas or send through pull requests to make this better.
-If you'd like to discuss the project, feel free to reach out on [Twitter](https://twitter.com/timacdonald87).

-## License
+## Thanksware

-This package is under the MIT License.
-See [LICENSE](https://github.com/timacdonald/cached-valuestore/blob/master/license) file for details.
+You are free to use this package, but I ask that you reach out to someone (not me) who has previously, or is currently, maintaining or contributing to an open source library you are using in your project and thank them for their work.
+Consider your entire tech stack: packages, frameworks, languages, databases, operating systems, frontend, backend, etc.